jrnic123/Solar-NIMBY/README.md

 # Solar-NIMBY
-Code used to carry out analysis for: Nicolas, J.R., and Davidson, M.R.
-Quantifying the Impact of Socio-Political Factors on U.S. Utility-Scale Solar Deployment Patterns.
-Manuscript submitted for publication, 2026.
+Code used to carry out analysis for: Nicolas, J.R., and Davidson, M.R. _Quantifying the Impact of Socio-Political Factors on U.S. Utility-Scale Solar Deployment Patterns.
+Manuscript submitted for publication_, 2026.

 ## Abstract
 To be added once published.